vivekmahato31/Landing-Page/README.md

 # Landing Page
-A clean and responsive landing page built with just HTML and CSS
+A clean and responsive landing page built with just HTML and CSS.